Savings .com.au

 Cons of a fixed rate car loan

-The main disadvantage of a fixed rate car loan is the possibility of paying higher interest than a variable rate car loan.
-If market interest rates fall during the loan, you will be stuck paying the higher rate.
+• Paying a higher rate: The main disadvantage of a fixed-rate car loan is the possibility you could be paying a higher interest rate than you would have if you'd taken out a variable-rate car loan.
+If market interest rates fall during the term of your loan, you could be stuck paying a higher fixed rate.

 A secured car loan is one where an asset (the car you’re buying) is used as collateral against the loan.
-This means that in the event that you fail to meet your repayments, the lender has the right to send in the repo men to take the asset off you to recuperate its funds.
+This means in the event you fail to make your repayments, the lender has the right to repossess the vehicle and sell it to recuperate its funds.

-Secured loans are the more common type of loan.
+Secured loans are more common on the market.
 A secured car loan is essentially the same as a home loan, with the car you’re buying used as security.
-With a home loan, the house bought is the security on the loan.
-If you don’t meet the repayments, the lender has the right to take the house from you and sell it.
+With a home loan, the house is the security on the loan.
+If you don’t meet the repayments, the lender has the right to take possession and sell it.

-As you might’ve gathered from the ‘un’ in the name, unsecured car loans do not require you to use your car as security.
-They don’t require you to use anything as a security, which understandably represents a much higher risk for them.
-If you were to be struggling financially or go off the grid, the lender will have to take you to court in order to get their money back.
-For this reason, they're essentially the same thing as a personal loan
+As you might’ve gathered, unsecured car loans don’t require you to use your car as security.
+They actually don’t require you to use anything as security, which understandably represents a much higher risk for the lender.
+If you were struggling financially or were to go off-grid, the lender would have to take you to court to get their money back.
+For this reason, unsecured loans are essentially the same thing as a personal loan

-To compensate for this risk, lenders offering unsecured car loans will usually charge a higher interest rate, more fees and probably won’t be as lenient with who they lend to.
-So if you’ve fallen behind on the old credit rating lately, you might struggle to get approved for an unsecured loan.
+To compensate for their risk, lenders offering unsecured car loans will usually charge a higher interest rate, more fees, and will likely be far more discerning as to who they’ll lend to.
+So, if your credit rating isn’t the best, you may well struggle to get approved for an unsecured loan.